jgrayson-apl/NYC_StreetTrees/README.md

-# Application Template
+# Street Trees of New York City

+This application displays the 2015 Street Tree Census for NYC and allows for filtering by tree species and diameter.
+Additionally, summary information about the biggest tree, most common type, and average size are presented for a user defined area of interest either interactively or by street address.

+> Data provided by Department of Parks and Recreation (DRP).

+### The APIs
-Simple application template that uses the ArcGIS API for JavaScript and Calcite Components.
+This application uses the ArcGIS API for JavaScript and Calcite Components.

  - [ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/api-reference/)
  - [Calcite Components](https://developers.arcgis.com/calcite-design-system/components/)

-*WARNING*: this is a new and evolving effort... things might not work as expected.

 #### For questions about the demo web application: